Irys-xyz/irys/fixtures/contracts/README.md

 3.) build the contracts by running `forge build`

 If you want to create a new contract:
 1.)
-Add a new subfolder and then add a rule for the output folder in ./.gitignore in the Contracts folder
+Add a new subfolder and then add a rule for the output folder in ./.gitignore in the contracts folder
 2.)
 Run `forge build`
 3.)
 Add the appropriate macros to your rust code, a good example is from crates/chain/tests/block_production/basic_contract.rs:
 ```rs